harshithsunku/ESP32-MQTT-WOL/PING_MANAGER_USAGE.md

-# Ping Manager Usage Examples
+# Simplified Ping Manager Usage

-This document demonstrates how to use the advanced ping manager with continuous ping capabilities.
+This document demonstrates how to use the simplified ping manager library for device connectivity monitoring in the ESP32 MQTT Wake-on-LAN project.

+## Overview

+The ping manager has been redesigned as a simple library service that:
+- Uses TCP connection attempts instead of ICMP pings for better reliability
+- Automatically integrates with the WoL manager
+- Provides device connectivity status via callbacks
+- Uses thread-safe operations with FreeRTOS

 ## Basic Usage